hajoki/EliseMichon_HW1/README.md

 # 18/03/16 First submission of EliseMichon_HW1

-Note: these programs have been written in Python 3, with PyDev included in the IDE Eclipse on Windows
+>> Note: We have three programs written in Python 3, with PyDev included in the IDE Eclipse on Windows

 1_set_creation.py